k3rs3d/ringfairy/README.md

 - Clone the repo.
 - Modify the `websites.json` file to include the details of the websites you want to include in the webring.
 - (Optional) Customize the generated HTML by modifying the templates, located in the `templates` folder.
-- Run the application to generate HTML files containing the redirects.
-Each site will link to the next/previous site in the `websites.json` file, forming a webring!
+- Run `rustring` to generate HTML files containing the redirects.
+Each site will link to the next/previous site in the `websites.json` file, forming your webring!
 - Host the generated HTML files on your preferred hosting platform.

+## Command-Line Arguments

+- *`-l`/`--list`*: Specify the file containing the list of websites.
+Default: `./websites.json`
+- *`-v`/`--verbose`*: Output information to the console
+- *`--skip-verification`*: Generates files without checking for potential problems
+- *`--dry-run`*: Runs the application without outputting any files

+## Templates

+Templates are located in the `/templates/` folder.
+They contain tags which will be replaced with generated content from `rustring`.
+So you can customize the generated files by adding content before and after the tags.

+- *`list_template.html`*: This will be used to generate the main index pagem which lists all the websites in the webring.
+The tag `<!-- TABLE_OF_WEBSITES -->` will be replaced with the list.
+- *`redirect_template.html`*: This template is for the `next.html`/`previous.html` pages generated for each website.
+The tag `<!-- REDIRECT -->` is used for the HTML that powers the webring.

 ## Contributing